 On-road Test.
 You will be tested on your skill to safely drive your vehicle in a variety of traffic situations.
 The situations may include left and right turns, intersections, railroad crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
 The examiner will tell you where to drive.

-Tables 1.1 and 1.2 detail which sections of this manual you should study for each particular class of license and for each endorsement.
+Figure 1.2 details which sections of this manual you should study for each particular class of license and for each endorsement.